ARSadri/RobustGaussianFittingLibrary/README.md

 print(RobustGaussianFittingLibrary.fitValue(inVec))
 ```

-## Compilation into shared library
+## Compilation into static and shared library
 Run the following command to generate a shared .so library:
 ```
 make